moby/moby/docs/sources/use/workingwithrepository.md

 history.

 Once you’ve created a Trusted Build you can deactivate or delete it.
-You cannot however push to a Trusted Build with the `docker push`{.docutils .literal} command.
+You cannot however push to a Trusted Build with the `docker push` command.
 You can only manage it by committing code to your GitHub repository.

 You can create multiple Trusted Builds per repository and configure them